One Key to Improve Your Startup PitchApr 12, 2021

 Leverage Our Pitch Guidance

 We encourage all founders to use our startup pitch scorecard to plan and refine their pitch delivery.
-Entrepreneurs can get a copy of our pitch scorecard at no cost by signing up for the resources in our Free Members Area.
+Entrepreneurs can get a copy of our pitch scorecard at no cost by signing up for the resources in our Basic Tier.
 Founders can also get live pitch feedback with this scorecard by signing up for our group coaching sessions, which are typically scheduled about two times per month.

 Don't settle for verbal feedback alone.
 Most pitch judges have good relevant experience -- their feedback can really help the founder improve their storytelling.
 Step up from simple, static PDF forms that capture only a fraction of the feedback possible.
 Take advantage of the Fundable Startups pitch scorecard -- as well as the expertise captured in our free resources and premium founder training classes -- to build a very healthy startup company.